-This generation’s prevalent worldview of postmodern thought includes postmodern values on spiritually, community, experience, and betterment of the world.
-In order words, this generation is highly skeptical of authority and won’t believe or do something simply because of tradition and they believe faith to be warm, fuzzy and subjective.
+We live in a world where the latest generation’s prevalent worldview of postmodern thought includes postmodern values on spiritually, community, experience, and betterment of the world.
+In other words, this generation is highly skeptical of authority and does not believe there is a God.
+They simply believe faith is a warm, fuzzy, and subjective feeling.

-A quick web searching on “Teaching Kids About Faith” will pull articles like Parenting Magazine where faith, spirituality, and post modernism are combined to give parents ideas on how to send good thoughts in terms of faith.
+A quick web searching on “Teaching Kids About Faith” will pull articles where faith, spirituality, and post modernism are combined to give parents ideas on how to send good thoughts in terms of faith.

 It made me consider what I really want my kids to know about Faith and here six things I want to teach my kids: